pczarn/panini/README.md

 * [LALRPOP](https://github.com/nikomatsakis/lalrpop) — a LR(1) parser generator focused on ease of use.
   Written in Rust.
 * OMeta — a PEG parser with advanced features that go beyond parsing.

+> I'd be very happy to have a superfast general parser out there but some extremely bright minds have been unable to solve it for 40 years.

+- Terence Parr

+Well, it's somewhat solved now.

 ### License